harissahmedbutt/harissahmedbutt/README.md

 <br/>

 Not a developer.
 Spent a decade being the person founders call when something is on fire and nobody else wants to touch it.
-The title was Chief of Staff.
 The job was whatever the company was missing.

 *This is me learning to build with Claude instead of code.
 Claude also wrote this README.
-I changed a few words and said ship it.*
+I changed only a few words & shipped it.*

 <p align="center">
   <code>Careem</code> &nbsp;→&nbsp; <code>SWVL</code> &nbsp;→&nbsp; <code>Capiter</code> &nbsp;→&nbsp; <code>Unlayer</code>